ralismark/ralismark.github.io/site/somewhere.d/scenes/mountain:memorial.md

 This trail gives way to a clearing as the ground becomes stone.
 At the centre is a circular arrangement of pebbles, gathered from up and down the mountain.
-They are all tinted differently, from steel blue to grey to almost pinkish.
+They are tinted in various shades of greys and pastels.

 A number of flowers have sprouted up around the memorial.
 Even through the wind and the cold, they still cling on and thrive.